wavesplatform/waves-lessons/EN/Mining And Earning On It/c. Ubuntu Node Installation/lesson.md

     ```
     docker pull wavesplatform/wavesnode
     ```
-3. Create folders where you would like to store the blockchain copy and a configuration file.<br>
+3. Create folders to store the blockchain copy and a configuration file.<br>

     ```
     sudo mkdir -p /opt/waves-node/{data,conf}
+    sudo chown -R $(whoami) /opt/waves-node/
     ```
-    This command will create 2 folders (data, conf) within `/opt/waves-node` directory.
+    This command will create 2 folders (data, conf) within `/opt/waves-node` directory.<br>
+    After this, we give access to the current user logged in the system to writing and reading in the folders.<br>
 4. Run a docker container.<br>
    Within this docker container, it is necessary to:
     - Create [docker volumes](https://docs.docker.com/storage/volumes/) to "connect" the data we store locally on our host with the storage of the container.<br>